-Join Keith McCormick for an in-depth discussion in this video Decision tree options in SPSS Modeler, part of Machine Learning: Decision Trees.
+Join Keith McCormick for an in-depth discussion in this video Decision tree options in SPSS Modeler, part of Machine Learning & AI Foundations: Decision Trees.

 - [Instructor] Let's take a look at the SPSS Modeler interface.
 Modeler's all about building Streams.
 Here's an example of a Stream that builds to Decision Trees and we draw these Streams on the canvas and down at the bottom, there's a whole collection of these different shapes called Nodes that we use to build the Streams.
 So let's take a closer look at modeling, and especially classification.
 And you can see that there's a very large number of choices here, but we're going to stay focused on just two kinds of Decision Trees, the CHAID algorithm and the CRT algorithm.

 Let's take a look at a definition of Decision Tree Learning.
 Decision Tree Learning uses a decision tree as a predictive model which maps observations about an item to conclusions about the item's target value.
 Let's take a look at a definition of Decision Tree Learning.
 Decision Tree Learning uses a decision tree as a predictive model which maps observations about an item to conclusions about the item's target value.
 So in our case, the target is individual passengers' survival or not on the Titanic.

 So we're trying to predict who's going to survive and who's not going to survive.
 So let's take a closer look at a CHAID model that's already been built and I can look inside by double-clicking on the icon.
 And one of the things that you'll notice is that these trees can get fairly large and complicated.
 In fact, many trees will get larger and more complicated than this one.
 Now something to note is that although the colors are arbitrary, in this case, red means they survived and blue means they died.